Meeting the demand for PIMS certification

 Not unsurprisingly, following the publication of BS ISO/IEC 27701:2019, users of the standard wanted to gain certification to increase the security with which they were handling the personal information of employees, clients and customers.
 In doing so, this demonstrates their commitment in taking active steps towards safeguarding personal information through a standard that provides a systematic and cohesive approach.

 As a result, some accreditation bodies responded by designing their own schemes to meet the increasing market requirements.
-This highlighted a growing demand for an accredited certification to the standard to provide a consistent certification approach globally.
+This highlighted a growing demand for accredited certification to the standard to provide a consistent certification approach globally.

 The ISO and IEC needed to move quickly to provide an international standard to ensure global alignment between accreditation bodies and establish a robustly accredited certification process.
 They opted for the time-efficient process of developing a Technical Specification offering the flexibility of immediate use while concurrently obtaining feedback.
 The result is BS ISO/IEC TS 27006-2:2021 Requirements for bodies providing audit and certification of information security management systems — Part 2: Privacy information management systems.